zhangyaqi1989/jekyll-now/about.md

 ### More Information

-I am working on thermal analysis on additive manufacturing (AM).
+I am working on thermal analysis of additive manufacturing (AM).

 ### Contact me